mother and daughter playing on a couch

 Second, if the parents do not agree on a different amount, the parent owing child support may petition the court to adjust the final child support amount.
 In this case, the court may consider the special circumstances of both the child and the parent.

-What If Income Changes After the Order?
+What if Income Changes After the Order?

 Circumstances change over time.
 Parents may lose jobs, increase income, have additional children, or remarry; countless events could alter the prior agreement.
 Our experienced Novi child support attorneys assist clients long after the order is issued.
 We work with our clients on post-judgment modifications because the emotional and financial well-being of our clients and their children are important to us.